 Thesis in American Studies

 Students complete a thesis project as the final requirement of their course of study.
-These can take a number of forms, and with the permission and consultation of their advisors, recent students have represented their research in documentary films and graphic comics.
-Most theses take the form of traditional academic papers.
-Thesis topics by recent graduates include:
+Although most of the projects take the form of an academic paper, some students, with the permission and guidance of their advisors, have chosen to present their research in unconventional mediums such as documentary films and graphic comics.
+Some of the thesis topics by recent graduates include:

-In the term before registering for the thesis credits, students will secure an advisor who works in an area relevant to the topic they wish to explore.
-They must then submit to both the advisor and the program director a proposal (1000 words) describing the topic as well as the argument, intervention, and method of the thesis.
-Once the advisor approves the thesis proposal, the student meets with the program director to get registered for the thesis credits.
+In the term before registration for thesis credits, students should secure an advisor who works in an era that is relevant to their intended thesis topic.
+They must submit a proposal (approximately 1000 words) delineating the topic, argument, intervention, and methodology of the thesis to both their advisor and the program director.
+Upon approval of the thesis proposal, the student proceeds to meet with the program director to proceed with registration of the thesis credits.

 Thesis advisors must be current, full-time Columbia faculty members.
-Adjunct lecturers may not serve as thesis advisors.
-Students may only have one official advisor but are encouraged to consult other faculty informally about their projects if possible.
+Adjunct lecturers are ineligible to serve as thesis advisors.
+Each student may designate only one official advisor, but they are encouraged to seek informal guidance from other faculty members.

-During the term in which students are writing the thesis, students must turn in paperwork for graduation to the Office of the University Registrar.
-Instructions and deadlines for this are available here.
+During the term in which students are writing their thesis, they must submit paperwork for graduation to the Office of the University Registrar.
+Instructions and deadlines for this process are available here.

-MA theses are not made publicly available by the university, but students are free to submit their theses to Columbia’s Academic Commons database, where members of the Columbia community can make their research accessible if they so wish.
+M.A. theses are not publicly available by the university.
+However, students have the option to submit their theses to Columbia’s Academic Commons database, where members of the Columbia community can share their research to make it accessible.